el-behnam/Learning_R_Shiny/Learning_roadmap.md

    - Using `dplyr`, `tidyr`, and other tidyverse packages inside Shiny.

 2. **Visualize Data Using ggplot2 and Plotly in Shiny Apps**
    - Making static and interactive plots in Shiny.
+Explore how to use `renderPlot` and `ggplotOutput` to make interactive ggplot2 graphics.

 ### Weeks 9-10: Deployment and Debugging

 1. **Learn to Debug Shiny Apps**
    - Using the `browser()` function, understanding error messages.
+Learn to use Shiny's built-in debugging tools like `validate` and `need`.

 2. **Understand How to Deploy Shiny Apps on Shiny Server and Shinyapps.io**
    - Deploy your Shiny App on a server or Shinyapps.io.
+Consider learning about user authentication and server security.

+### Weeks 11-12: Final Project Review and Optimization

+1. **Performance Testing and Code Refactoring**
+   - Test the performance of your Shiny App.
+Refactor your code for readability and maintainability.

+2. **User Interface Polishing**
+   - Improve the look and feel of your Shiny App for a better user experience.